Better-Conversations/flightplans/Documentation/HOW-TO.md

 - `instruction`, a string, the instruction for the facilitator
 - `spoken`, a string, the spoken content for the facilitator
+- `spoken_exact`, a string, the content which must be spoken word for word by the facilitator
+# for spoken you should have each bulletpoint in its own spoken or spoken_exact call

 For the Producer you can declare: